toptensoftware/RichTextKit/readme.md

 # RichTextKit

-RichTextKit is a rich-text text layout and rendering library for SkiaSharp.
+RichTextKit is a rich-text layout, measurement and rendering library for SkiaSharp.

 ## Features

 * Rich text layout
-* Supports most common font styles (including bold, italic, underline, super/sub-script etc...)
+* Supports most common font styles (bold, italic, underline, super/sub-script etc...)
-* Uses the Unicode word-break algorithm
-* Font Shaping using HarfBuzzSharp
+* Font shaping using HarfBuzzSharp
-* Font Fallback
+* Font fallback for emoji and int'l character sets
-* Bi-direction Text Support
+* Bi-directional and LTR/RTL Text Support (UAX #9)
+* Unicode word-break algorithm (UAX #14)
+* Max height and max line limits
+* Truncate with ellipsis support
+* Text measurement support
+* Hit testing and caret position information
 * Easy to use
-* No dependencies (except SkiaSharp and HarfBuzzSharp)
+* Minimal dependencies (just SkiaSharp and HarfBuzzSharp)

+## Under Development

+RichTextKit is still under development.
+It works fine on Windows under net45 and netcoreapp2.1 but hasn't been tested on other platforms.

+Also, text layout in general and Unicode and international text specifically are a complicated topics - almost certainly there are issues I'm unaware of and I'm hoping the community can help improve this project over time...

+That said, RichTextKit certainly does a better job than Skia on it's own.

 ## Documentation